 2. Preventing Unplanned Pregnancy

-- They’re non-hormonal
+- They are non-hormonal

 - They work immediately

-- No prescription needed
+- No prescription is required

-When used correctly, male condoms are about 98% effective, according to Planned Parenthood
+When used correctly, male condoms are about 98% effective, according to Planned Parenthood.

 🔗 https://www.plannedparenthood.org/learn/birth-control/condom